kargolek/some-kind-of-fun-bot/README.md

 ## Description

-To save my time, let the bot do what it does.
+To save my time, let the bot do what it does. test